jrod2699/CS152-Project/ReadMe.md

 ## Project Goals
 1. Implement encoder-decoder architecture in construction of automatic text summarizer.
 2. Explore other models to improve the performance of the text summarizer.
-3. Evaluate the performance of the model using BLEU score.
+3. Evaluate performance through an appropriate metric(TBD).